1

 The resources bar at the top of the Environmental Justice Report Tool.

-In the top right corner of the Environmental Justice Report Tool, more resources are available for users.
+At the top right corner of the Environmental Justice Report Tool, more resources are available for users.
 The EJ in Air Permitting, User Guide, and FAQs buttons direct users to the web pages with these resources.
 The button on the far right allows advanced users to add data to the tool.
 Users can upload their own GIS files to the tool for advanced mapping applications.

 Contact us

-For questions about the Environmental Justice Report Tool for Regulation 3, please email cdphe_apcd_ejreports@state.co.us with “EJ Report Tool” in the subject line.
+For questions about the Environmental Justice Report Tool for Regulation 3, email cdphe_apcd_ejreports@state.co.us with “EJ Report Tool” in the subject line.

-For questions about air quality permitting more broadly or specific permitting requirements under Regulation 3, please visit the Air Pollution Contacts web page to contact the appropriate individual for the type of permit you plan to submit.
+For questions about air quality permitting more broadly or specific permitting requirements under Regulation 3, visit the Air Pollution Contacts web page to contact the appropriate individual for the type of permit you plan to submit.